zwrawr/LDguides/README.md

 There two things you should do once you've completed your edits.

 #### Proof read the files you've changed.
+This is probably common sense, but you should reread you changes to make sure what you've written has made sense.

 #### Run the test suite
 Currently this is just a simple spell checker.